que4155/X-ray-Recognition/README.md

 # Steps
 Download pretrained model Inception ResNet V2 and unzip it and thus you have a "checkpoint_file" path.

-Classify your data in different folders and then save a "Label.txt" which include your lebel name and its code name, and thus we have a "dataset_dir" path.
+Classify your data in different folders and then save a "Label.txt" which include your label name and its code name, and thus we have a "dataset_dir" path.

-Using tfrecord.py to generate tfrecord from DICOM for training.
+Using tfrecord.py to generate tfrecord from dataset for training.

-Using train.py to transfer learning with Inception Resnet V2, but you need to setup "log_dir" to save records.
+Using train.py to learning with Inception Resnet V2, but you need to setup "log_dir" first to save records.

 Using evaluate.py and last model to test and then open tensorboard with log folder for inspection.